-This was originally a two platform station at the end of the road from Newtyle close to Nethermill and the Belmont Arms with goods facilities to its west, north side of the line.
-The station expanded with a new bay platform on the opening of the Alyth Railway and a further platform on the new flyover from Nethermill Junction to become a four platform station.
+This was originally a three platform station at the end of the road from Newtyle close to Nethermill and the Belmont Arms with goods facilities to its west, north side of the line.
+The station opened with the Alyth Railway (1861).
+It had two through platforms and a bay platform on the north side at the east end of the station.
+A further platform opened on the new flyover from Newtyle Junction (1868) and it become a four platform station.

 After the opening of the Alyth Railway the name should perhaps have changed, that line having a station named Fullarton which was closer to Meigle.
 The name Meigle also applies to the district which perhaps allowed some leeway and the branch station was roughly half way between Fullarton and Meigle.
 Not long after the Caledonian Railway owned both the main line and branch Meigle was renamed Alyth Junction.

 Alyth Junction [Bay platform]

 Washington [N and CAR]

 |Location names in dark blue are on the same original line.|

 To the north west is Belmont Castle, once the home of James Key Caird, jute baron and mathematician.
 His name was given to the whaleboat James Caird, famous for the Voyage of the James Caird which led to the rescue of the members of Ernest Shackleton^s Endurance expedition.

 |03/08/1868||Dundee and Newtyle Railway Dundee and Newtyle Deviations (Dundee and Perth Railway)|